Wrigleys follows a new code of practice for Will writers

 - avoiding conflicts of interest

 - clearly explaining cost implications to clients and

 - managing clients’ private information appropriately

-Both Philip and Lynne are full members of The Society of Trust and Estate Practitioners (STEP).
+Lynne is a full member of The Society of Trust and Estate Practitioners (STEP).
 Please contact us for a full list of Wrigleys’ solicitors who are members of STEP